NeuronQ/udacity-capstone/report/report.md

     Dense(1, activation=activation)
 ```

 This may seem a bit convoluted but it provides lots of flexibility and enable rapid iteration.
-A nice diagram of such resulting model and discussion of the shape of its input can be found at "Analysis > Algorithms and Techniques" section).
+A nice diagram of such resulting model and discussion of the shape of its input can be found above at "Analysis > Algorithms and Techniques" section).

 The most complicated part of the code ended up being the runner of walk-forward validation, mainly because (1) this code needed to tie everything else together, (2) it needed to be fast enough for rapid iteration (it's was very easy to end up with code so slow here that it ended up canceling even the benefits of using GPU acceleration for training), and (3) some bits of prediction code actually needed to be here in order to allow some optimizations.